w-henderson/Portfolio/content/blog/final-year-at-cambridge.md

 *Clockwise: formal at Selwyn with Dron, "Castle Mound in Cambridge", playing music with Dron, Sam, and Yuting, Jack's with my grandparents*

 Lent term couldn't have got off to a worse start with the absolute disaster that was the Category Theory exam.
-In the past, I've always been able to overcome difficult problems just by working really hard at them, so it was something of a new experience for me to put in all this effort over so many months just to eventually take the L. Fortunately, my life rapidly improved once I was free from the shackles of Category Theory, and I was able to enjoy the term!
+In the past, I've always been able to overcome difficult problems just by working really hard at them, so it was something of a new experience for me to put in all this effort over so many months just to eventually take the L. Fortunately, my life rapidly improved once I was free from the shackles of Category Theory, and I was able to start enjoying my final year at Cambridge!

 ### Multicore Semantics